RHS helps students apply to college with less stress

 “As an action plan, she thought it would be good to help relieve the stress students feel because they’re really, really anxious this time of year about their future and juggling their studies and getting their future plans and meeting early deadlines that are just nuts,” she said.

-On Thursday, seniors who wanted to participate, with permission from the teachers whose classes they would normally attend during the school’s A, B and C blocks, came to the library where they could work together on college applications, ask teachers for help and advice on essays or talk to members of the guidance office about financial aid.
+Seniors who wanted to participate, with permission from the teachers whose classes they would normally attend during the school’s A, B and C blocks, came to the library, where they could work together on college applications, ask teachers for help and advice on essays or talk to members of the guidance office about financial aid.

 Later in the afternoon, Nikki Adams, from Rutland Recreation and Parks Department, led a yoga class in the school theater under low lights.